ChrisNolan/athenaeum/README.markdown

 ### Regular use

-Just do a "ruby tpl-checked-out.rb" and it'll pull down your checked out items and push them over to goodreads for you.
+Just do a "ruby bin/tpl-checked-out.rb" and it'll pull down your checked out items and push them over to goodreads for you.
 Then goto your "Bookshelves" on Goodreads and you'll see the "checked-out" shelf.

 Known Issues